 Nora K. Gavin: Board Member

 Recently retired, Nora has more than 43 years experience as an Oncology Research Nurse.
 As a Research Nurse Coordinator with 20 years of experience with the Cancer Research Consortium of West Michigan, she has been involved in coordinating and implementing nationally sponsored clinical trials.
-In addition she has been a member of multiple local and national committees focusing on planning and implementing both community outreach and educational strategies for these studies.
 She was the Education Chair for the Grand Rapids Prostate Cancer Screening committee for 12 years, as well as being involved in multiple health education community promotions.

 As a self-trained amateur chef, Nora has a great love of cooking healthy, nutritious, fresh meals, with she confesses, an occasional decadent dessert , especially for family and friends.
 The personal association with cancer patients has strengthen her belief that healthy eating is an important component in the treatment and recovery of every patient.
 The Revive and Thrive Program directly addresses these nutritional needs, providing healthy meals for both cancer patients and their caretakers, and finds a passionate new board member who embraces the project mission statement.